DefiantBidet/docker-base-devbox/README.md

 This repo contains the Dockerfile and dotfiles used to create a the `base-devbox` image hosted on [docker hub](https://registry.hub.docker.com/u/defiantbidet/base-devbox/)

+## Setup
+In order to configure git properly when building an image from this project's Dockerfile, you will need to change the following in the Dockerfile.

+`ENV GIT_USER_NAME ""`
+`ENV GIT_USER_EMAIL ""`

 ## Contents

  - `Dockerfile`